On notions of compactness, object classifiers and weak Tarski universes: Compactness in combinatorial model categories

 The associated cobar construction $\mathsf{C}(G,UG,U\blank)\colon\mathrm{sPsh}(\mathbf{C})\rightarrow\mathrm{sPsh}(\mathbf{C})$ is then defined as the pointwise totalization

 A crucial observation of Shulman is that the cobar construction takes (acyclic) projective fibrations to pointwise weakly equivalent (acyclic) injective fibrations.
-More precisely, the natural coaugmentation $\eta\colon\mathrm{id}\Rightarrow\mathsf{C}(G,UG,U\blank)$ is a pointwise weak equivalence, and the arrow $\mathsf{C}(G,UG,U p)$ is an (acyclic) injective fibration whenever $p$ is a (acyclic) projective fibration.
+More precisely, the natural coaugmentation $\eta\colon\mathrm{id}\Rightarrow\mathsf{C}(G,UG,U\blank)$ is a pointwise weak equivalence, and the arrow $\mathsf{C}(G,UG,U p)$ is an (acyclic) injective fibration whenever $p$ is an (acyclic) projective fibration.
 All this is covered in \cite[Section 8]{shulmanuniverses} in much greater generality.

-In fact, it is not hard to see that the cobar construction preserves $\kappa$-smallness (for $\kappa$ large enough).
+It is not hard to see that the cobar construction preserves $\kappa$-smallness (for $\kappa$ large enough).